couchbasecloud/terraform-provider-couchbasecapella/docs/resources/vpc_cluster.md

 ## Argument Reference

 - `name` - (Required) The name of the cluster you want to create.
 The cluster name can include letters, numbers, spaces, periods (.), dashes (-), and underscores (\_).
 Cluster name should be between 2 and 128 characters and must begin with a letter or a number.
 - `cloud_id` - (Required) The id of the cloud where your cluster will be created.
 This must be a valid UUID and an existing cloud ID.
-(Cannot be changed via this Provider after creation.)
 - `project_id` - (Required) The id of the project where your cluster will be created.
 This must be a valid UUID and an existing project ID.
-(Cannot be changed via this Provider after creation.)

 ### Servers